 Some people enjoy exercise and do not have a hard time committing to the recommended minimum of thirty minutes, three or more days per week, of physical activity.
 Others are required to exercise as part of a health plan prescribed by their doctor and comply out of obligation.
 We all know people who choose a sedentary lifestyle, not because they are physically unable to be more active, but simply because they have a choice.

 Wherever you are on the spectrum from loving it to avoiding it, it is important that we find a reason to make time for consistent physical activity in our lives.
 According to a resource, exercise has three primary benefits among others.

-1. Reduce risk of chronic disease
+1. Reduce your risk of chronic disease

-3. Maintain healthy body weight
+3. Help you maintain a healthy body weight

 As discussed in a previous post, I believe the body is a temple.
 We are only blessed with one vessel in our lifetime to carry us toward our dreams, goals, aspirations and ultimately life's callings.
 This philosophy guides my life, and I have found that exercise is critical to assisting me to reach my peak performance in any endeavor.
 I have my days, where I don’t feel up to exercise, but I’m grateful for people and activities that inspire me to work out.

 I work out six days each week, because of the love I have for myself, family, and capoeira.
 In this life, I know that I have unlimited potential and that my current accomplishments reflect a fraction of the resources inside me.
 The love I have for my family transcends human comprehension, and they inspire me to improve every day.
 As a person of African descent, I identify with the origins of capoeira’s history among enslaved Africans in Brazil.
 I train capoeira, not only because I enjoy it, respect the community of practitioners, or experience the physical benefits.
 Capoeira enables me to feel connected to my history as an African person.
 Self-love, my family, and the history of capoeira serve as ample motivation for me to maintain a healthy and active lifestyle.